Inlayo/pp-counter/README.md

 ## Overview

 `pp Counter` is an OBS overlay designed for osu! players to display their performance points (pp) in real-time.
-This project is authored by [Inla_](https://github.com/Inlayo) and is compatible with the `tosu` framework.
+This project is authored by [Inla_](https://github.com/Inlayo) and is compatible with both `gosumemory` and `tosu` frameworks.
 The overlay has a compact resolution of 120x60.

 ## Use Case